emcuttsy/monoglot-anxiety/content/english/blog/how-to-automatically-track-language-learning-time-using-ios-automations.md

 type = "featured"

 +++
 I'm often asked how much time I spend on language learning.
-This is a good question, especially since I learn through comprehensible input and time is undeniably the most important of the rather few levers one can really manipulate in an input-based study "strategy."
+This is a good question, especially since I learn through comprehensible input and time is undeniably the most important of the rather few levers one can manipulate in an input-based study "strategy."

 Unfortunately, I don't really have any idea.
-People who ask me about the time I spend on language learning usually end up receiving some totally unhelpful answer like "a lot."
+People who ask usually end up receiving some totally unhelpful answer like "a lot."

 It's not that I wouldn't like to know — I'm just quite bad at tracking time.

-The problem isn't that there aren't good tools for this — these days there are plenty of great services built to help record every second you spend on every task imaginable.
+The problem isn't that there aren't good tools.
+These days there are plenty of great services built to help record every second you spend on every task imaginable.
 Plenty of people in the language learning community and beyond use these apps to catalogue their time with intimidating accuracy.

 So no, the problem isn't the tools.
 The problem is bothering to actually use the tools.